wbreeze/brisa.uy/docs/_posts/2024-05-15-Westsail-32-Brisa-For-Sale.md

   {{ 'assets/images/2024/BrisaFS/Z05BrisaWaits.JPG' | relative_url }}
 )

-Contacts after 15 June will have reply delayed until the second week of July.

 See also
 - [post about her background][bg] at [Wind and Water][wnw].
 - [post about her sale][fs] at [Wind and Water][wnw].